Dfvgdev111/AuditManagmentApp/README.md

 # Audit Management System
 # Project Description
-The Audit Management System is a web application designed to help organizations manage and track audits.
+The Audit Management System is a backend application designed to help organizations manage and track audits.
 It provides functionalities for creating, editing, deleting, and viewing audits.

 The system is built using **ASP.NET Core** for the backend, with data stored in a database.
 The API is fully documented using Swagger for easy interaction and testing of endpoints.